sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 #### Graph Data Model:-

 ##### Graph databases in Cassandra, such as DSE Graph, allow the storage and retrieval of graph-based data.
 Data is organized into vertices (nodes) and edges.
 Ideal for use cases involving relationships, social networks, and complex graph-based data structures.

+#### Time-Series Data Model:-

+##### Specialized data model for time-series data, such as sensor data, logs, and events.
+Data is indexed and queried based on timestamps.
+Optimized for handling high write and read throughput of time-series data.